 This type of claim, per the FDA, likens Purell to a drug – but hand sanitizers are not drugs.
 Medications undergo different testing and classifications than products like hand sanitizers do.
 Per CNN, the FDA has given GOJO two options: either change the branding, or reapply to have Purell classified as a drug.
 If they do neither, then GOJO could “face legal action and potential seizure of Purell products.”

 Companies have a responsibility to not only create safe products, but to provide proper instructions and make true claims about their use, efficacy, and abilities.
 Failing to comply with any of these steps negligently places customers and users into harm’s way.
 If you or a loved one has been injured by a product after using it as instructed, you may have a claim against the manufacturer and other entities to compensate you for your injuries.

-The product liability attorneys at McGowan, Hood & Felder, LLC have secured settlements on behalf of many clients who suffered injuries because of defective products.
+The product liability attorneys at McGowan, Hood, Felder & Phillips, LLC have secured settlements on behalf of many clients who suffered injuries because of defective products.
 To schedule your free consultation are one of our offices throughout South Carolina, please call 803-327-7800, or reach out to us through our contact page.
 We also partner with firms seeking local counsel services throughout the state.
 You can read more about those services here.

 Randy is the former President of the South Carolina Association for Justice.
 He has been certified by the American Board of Professional Liability as a specialist in Medical Malpractice Law which is recognized by the South Carolina Bar.
 Randy has also been awarded the distinction of being a “Super Lawyer” 10 times in the last decade.
 He has over 25 years of experience helping injured people fight back against corporations, hospitals and wrong-doers.